jashburn8020/design-patterns/src/com/jashburn/designpatterns/behavioural/command/README.md

 * Decides the commands to execute at the right times.

 **Invoker**
-* Knows how to execute a Command.
+* Knows how to execute a Command, but does not know anything about ConcreteCommand.
 * Optionally does bookkeeping about the Command execution.
-* Does not know anything about ConcreteCommand.

 **Command**
 * Interface for executing an operation.